North Platte River water or watershed scenery in Colorado

 If the North Platte is too high, stormy, or logistically uncertain, compare the Big Laramie River for another high-country drainage or the upper Colorado River for a larger trout-river plan after checking current rules.

-Check current CPW special regulations for North Platte reaches, SWA rules, and Wyoming rules if your route crosses the state line.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current CPW special fishing rules for North Platte reaches, SWA rules, and Wyoming rules if your route crosses the state line.
 Posted signs and land-manager rules override old reports.

 Routt Access and Northgate Canyon